d0n3val/programacio_2/README.md

-# programacio_2
+# 2D Engine "P2"

-This is a step by step 2D Engine used to teaxg Coding subjuect at UPC Videogame degree
+This is a step by step 2D Engine used to teach Coding at UPC Videogame Degree